| Important: As of April 9th, 2007, new websites will not be accepted to EUroute flight plan database.

 check all flight plans against current AIRAC cycle data, to make sure

 we only provide high quality information to our users.
 We have over 7500 routes in our database, and the number is growing daily.
+Benefits for VACCsJust imagine:

-- valuable flight plan information available right away from your
+driving more traffic to your FIR,valuable flight plan information available right away from your

 but is now available for all interested VACCs under the new name.
 Since

 February 2005, is also available for VATSIM virtual airlines.
+Our

 philosophy is that pilots should not be driven away from local VACC